Kratos (mythology): Prometheus Bound

 Prometheus Being Chained by Vulcan (1623) by Dirck van Baburen.
 In Aeschylus' Prometheus Bound, Kratos (not shown in this painting) is the one who orders Hephaestus to chain Prometheus.

 In the opening scene of the tragedy Prometheus Bound, which is traditionally attributed to Aeschylus, Kratos and his sister Bia are taking Prometheus to a remote location in the Scythian wilderness, where he will be chained to a rocky outcropping.
 The order to do this was given by Zeus himself and Kratos and Bia are portrayed as the embodiment of Zeus' new regime.
-The presence of Kratos and Bia but absence of Nike and Zelos indicates the play's tyrannical portrayal of Zeus, since Kratos and Bia represent the more tyrannical aspects of authority.
+The presence of Kratos and Bia but absence of Nike and Zelus indicates the play's tyrannical portrayal of Zeus, since Kratos and Bia represent the more tyrannical aspects of authority.
 Kratos in particular represents what Ian Ruffell calls "the kind of uncomplicated thug for whom despotic regimes offer countless job opportunities."
 He enforces the power of Zeus through physical brutality and pitilessness.
 Bia, though present in the scene, does not have any lines; only Kratos speaks.

 Kratos coerces the mild-mannered blacksmith god Hephaestus into chaining Prometheus to the rocky crag, despite Hephaestus' objections to this.
 Hephaestus laments over Prometheus' future suffering, leading Kratos to ridicule him.
 Kratos equates the rule of law with rule by fear and condemns pity as a pointless waste of time.
 Hephaestus and Kratos agree that Zeus is "oppressive" (barús, lit. 'heavy').
 Kratos regards justice (δίκη díkē) as a system of cosmic hierarchy in which the monarch, Zeus, decides who receives which privileges and who does not.
 Anyone who breaches this social divide is a transgressor who must be punished.
 Kratos states that, under the rule of a monarch such as Zeus, no one but Zeus himself is truly free.
 Hephaestus agrees with this assessment.

 Kratos repeatedly orders Hephaestus to use more violence than necessary to inflict as much pain as possible against Prometheus.
 First he orders Hephaestus to nail Prometheus' hands to the rock.
 Then he orders him to drive a steel wedge through his chest.
 Finally, he orders him to tie Prometheus' legs to immobilize him.
 Hephaestus criticizes Kratos, telling him that his speech is as ugly as his physical appearance.
 Kratos responds by telling him, "Be soft.
 Do not throw in my face my 'willfulness' and 'roughness of temper'."
 Once Prometheus has been bound, Hephaestus, Bia, and Kratos exit offstage, with Kratos being the last one to leave.
-Just before his exeunt, Kratos mocks Prometheus, saying that he will never escape from his shackles (which he later does, aided by Heracles) and that he does not deserve his name.
+Just before he departs, Kratos mocks Prometheus, saying that he will never escape from his shackles (which he later does, aided by Heracles) and that he does not deserve his name.
 (Promētheús means "forethought" in Greek.)
 According to Robert Holmes Beck, Aeschylus' depiction of the harsh punishment of Prometheus was intended as an example of how wrongdoers must be punished to deter others from transgressing.
 In this interpretation, Kratos' cruelty is not intended to be viewed as excessive, but rather as the proper enforcement of justice.